aldenq/Yodel/README.md

     set the interface that yodel should operate on, will auto configure that interface. interfaces need to support monitor mode and packet injection.
+    (a list of valid interfaces can be found by using the "iw dev" command)
   #### yodel.setChannel(int):

     set what radio channel is being used.